Patriot (TV series)

 Patriot is an American comedy-drama television series created by Steven Conrad.
-It premiered on November 5, 2015, on Amazon Prime Video, with the remaining first-season episodes released on February 23, 2017.
+The first episode premiered on Amazon Prime Video on November 5, 2015, as part of its Pilot Season initiative, and the complete first season was released on February 23, 2017.
 It stars Michael Dorman, Kurtwood Smith, Michael Chernus, Kathleen Munroe, Aliette Opheim, Chris Conrad, Terry O'Quinn and Debra Winger.
 In April 2017, Amazon announced that it had renewed the series for a second season, which premiered on November 9, 2018.
 In July 2019, Amazon announced that it had no plans for a third season.

 Premise

 To prevent Iran from going nuclear, intelligence officer John Tavner must forgo all safety nets and assume a perilous non-official cover ("NOC") of a mid-level employee at a Milwaukee industrial piping firm.